 This tequila sunrise mimosa is one part tequila, one part champagne and one part orange juice with a nice splash of grenadine to give it that insanely beautiful color.
 Garnish with fresh orange and you’ve got the kind of brunch cocktail that your friends will go crazy over.
-Cheers!

 How to Make My Tequila Sunrise Mimosa Recipe

 Of course I like to gussy things up with a sweet little orange wedge.
 I can never leave a cocktail well enough alone, am I right?
 Bring on all the cute garnishes!
 All that’s left after that is to sip and enjoy!

 Looking for another great mimosa recipe?
 Try out this strawberry lemon mimosa, too!